pactus-project/pactus.org/docs/guide/consensus-zarb.md

 title: Consensus Mechanism
 ---

-# Consensus Mechanism

 ## The algorithm

-The Zarb Consensus algorithm is highly spired by Practical Byzantine Fault Tolerant (PBFT)[^first] alghorithm.
-Practical Byzantine Fault Tolerant, or in short PBFT "presents a new, practical algorithm for state machine replication that tolerates Byzantine faults."
+The Zarb Consensus algorithm is highly spired by Practical Byzantine Fault Tolerant (PBFT) alghorithm.
+Practical Byzantine Fault Tolerant, or in short PBFT "presents a new, practical algorithm for state machine replication that tolerates Byzantine faults." [^first]

 There are $R = 3f+1$ replicas. where $f$ is the maximum number of replicas that may be faulty or byzantine.
 For example if there is one faulty replica, the resiliency of the algorithm is optimal if